-The proposed Academic Courses Policy was developed by an Academic Courses Policy Subcommittee of APC, comprising of members from the Registrar's office, the Associate Deans (Students) group, the Teaching Learning, and Academic Resources Committee, and the Academic Programs Committee, which met several times over the past few months.
-Members of the subcommittee were Jay Wilson, Jim Greer (Chair), Kevin Flynn, Jordan Sherbino, and Russ Isinger.
+The proposed revisions to the Academic Courses Policy were developed by a Subcommittee of APC, comprising of members from the Registrar's office, the Academic Deans (Associate Deans, Students) group, the Teaching Learning, and Academic Resources Committee, and the Academic Programs Committee.
+The Subcommittee has met many times over more than a year to discuss the proposed revisions.
+Members of the Subcommittee included Jim Greer (Chair), Louise Humbert, Jay Wilson, Kevin Flynn, Sandra Bassendowski, Jordan Sherbino (followed by Desirée Steele), Jason Doell, and Russell Isinger.

-The proposed changes largely originated in concerns raised by the Associate Deans on invigilation, scheduling of midterm examinations and alternative accommodation, and course syllabuses, as well as from input from students, staff, instructors, and faculty that the Registrar has received since the last revision of the policy.
-The Registrar prepared a first draft for the Associate Deans group, one which in particular reflected a survey of the best practice invigilation regulations of other U15 universities, as a starting point for discussion.
-The Subcommittee continued the work begun at the Associate Deans group.
+The proposed revisions largely originated in concerns raised by the Associate Deans around invigilation, scheduling of midterm examinations, alternative accommodation, and class syllabi, as well as from input from students, staff, instructors, and faculty that the Registrar has received since the last revision of the policy.
+The Registrar prepared a first draft for the Associate Deans, which in particular reflected a survey of the best practice invigilation regulations of other U15 universities as a starting point for discussion.
+The Associate Deans group met several times to discuss the proposed revisions.
+After further review at APC, the Subcommittee then continued the work begun at the Associate Deans group.
+Consultation through the Registrar also occurred with students through the University Student Council, and through meetings with several faculty councils.

-The substantive changes represent a tightening of the policy, including changes to the syllabus section, such as increased expectations regarding specifics of weighting and nature of course activities in the syllabus and how the content of the syllabus can be changed post-distribution; content regarding online courses; a recommendation that there be no assignments due five days before the final examination period; clearing up language on scheduling of midterms outside normal class times; significant changes to the guidelines for invigilation; guidance for student accommodation due to obligations such as armed forces obligations or due to participation in university business (such as conferences, Husky athletics, performing arts, etc.); and clarification of the procedures regarding grade disputes between instructors and department heads or deans in non-departmentalized colleges.
+The substantive changes represent a tightening of the policy, including changes to the syllabus section, (such as increased expectations regarding specifics of weighting and nature of course activities in the syllabus and how the content of the syllabus can be changed post-distribution); content regarding online courses; clearing up language on scheduling of midterms outside normal class times; significant changes to the guidelines for invigilation; guidance for student accommodation due to obligations such as armed forces service, pregnancy, or participation in university business (such as conferences, Husky athletics, performing arts, etc.); and clarification of the procedures regarding grade disputes between instructors and department heads or deans in non-departmentalized colleges.

-In discussion, the committee felt that such substantive changes to the policy are of concern to the university generally.
-Consequently, since the changes to Academic Courses Policy may have a significant impact on all instructional staff, on advice from committee we present the following for Council's and the campus community's input over the summer months.
+In discussion, APC felt that such substantive changes to the Academic Courses Policy are of concern to the university generally.
+Consequently, since changes to the policy have impact on all instructional staff, APC presented the proposed revisions for Council's and the campus community's input at the June 2014 meeting of Council.
+The University Secretary's office received input over the summer months and into the fall, and the Subcommittee subsequently met, considered the input, and recommended changes to the proposed Academic Courses Policy to APC.
+The attached document reflects the changes approved by APC to the draft Academic Courses Policy submitted to Council last June.